CrazyRedMachine/PN5180-cardio/README.md

 HID layer code is based on Matthew Heironimus' <Joystick.h> library.

-The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.
+(optional) The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.

 # Supported devices